The following Public Law practice note provides comprehensive and up to date legal information covering:

-A civil servant is any permanent, non-political employee of central government, servants of the Crown, apart from members of the armed forces.
+A civil servant is any permanent, non-political employee of central government—servants of the Crown, apart from members of the armed forces.
+The civil service consists of the Home Civil Service, and the Diplomatic Service.
 It does not include:

 police officers, who hold independent offices